 After our hike, we took an Uber to the Central Ferry Pier to get the ferry across Victoria Harbour to Tsim Sha Tsui.
 I'll share more information about the use of public transportation, including the ferries, near the bottom of this post.

-Kowloon Park is a large public park that came as a quiet refuge from busy Tsim Sha Tsui to us.
-We found it hard to believe how little people were walking around there in comparison with how filled the streets were.
+Kowloon Walled City Park is a large public park that came as a quiet refuge from busy Tsim Sha Tsui to us.
+We found it hard to believe how few people were walking around there compared to how filled the streets were.

-A Chinese garden, an aviary, a bird lake, and a swimming pool are just a few of the things you can see at the park.
-You can also visit the remains of a former British army battery here, as the park used to an army barracks site.
+A Chinese garden, an aviary, a bird lake, and a swimming pool are just a few of the things you can see at the Kowloon Walled City Park.
+You can also visit the remains of a former British army battery here, as the park used to be an army barracks site.

-This is one of the best places to visit in Hong Kong if you want to stay in Stim Sha Tsui but still need a break from the crowds.
+This is one of the best places to visit in Hong Kong if you want to stay in Tsim Sha Tsui but still need a break from the crowds.

 Avenue of Comic Stars